hcsaba1982/ms-advanced/advanced training/6-dns-policies/README.md

 In this lab, we will implement dns policies to match fqdn in policies.

 Steps: \
-5.1.
-Define globalnetworkset for trusted repos \
+6.1.
+Define GlobalNetworkSet for trusted repos \
-5.2.
-Implement dns globalnetworkpolicies \
-5.3.
-Define networkset for app1 trusted domains \
+6.2.
+Define NetworkSet for app1 trusted domains \
-5.4.
-Implement app1 ds networkpolicies \
+6.3.
+Implement app1 dns networkpolicies \
-5.5.
+6.4.
 Test

 ## 6.1.
-Globalnetworkset for trusted repos
+GlobalNetworkSet for trusted repos

 DNS policies allow for securing egress communication to trusted destinations based on fqdn.
 Calico implements DNS policies by listening to DNS replies for domains defined in globalnetworkset (gns) and networkset (ns) (and used in policies), and populates ip address information in ipset at the kernel level that is referenced in iptables.
 It is recommended to define all external endpoints (fqdn or ip addresses) in gns and ns, depending on the scope (global vs namespace).
 This is a key recommendation for optimizing policy processing and for scalability.
 Avoid overlap in gn and ns ip addresses.
 Avoid using individual ip addresses in policies.